Defense

 Share the article

-Elistair’s ORION 2 is an example of a by design tethered drone system.
-These systems are portable and designed to provide continuous aerial surveillance.
-The setup time for tethered drone systems is less than 10 minutes and they can fly at an altitude of 100 meters.
-Additionally, utilizing a drone like the ORION 2 requires only a single operator to perform all functions.
+Elistair’s Khronos DroneBox is an example of a by design tethered drone system, built to provide continuous aerial surveillance.
+The deployment for this automated drone is less than 10 minutes.
+Additionally, utilizing a drone like Khronos requires only a single operator to perform all functions.

-Captive Aerostats, or captive balloons, are helium or hydrogen-filled balloons used for aerial surveillance and as a tactical communication relay.
-In general, these systems include the balloon, a tether, wench, and an array of sensors attached to the underside of the balloon.
+A tethered aerostat, also known as captive balloon, is filled with helium or hydrogen.
+They are used for aerial surveillance and as communication relays.
+These systems usually have a balloon, a tether, a winch, and sensors attached to the bottom of the balloon.
 They are much larger than most drones, with lengths ranging from 1 to 75 meters.

-As a result of their size, captive aerostats demand a much larger footprint on the ground and require an operational crew.
+Because of their size, tethered aerostat systems need a larger area on the ground.
+They also require a crew to operate.
 Depending on the size of the balloon, some of the more extensive systems can demand up to 10 people.
 The support system on the ground is also significant.
-For this reason, captive aerostats are best employed for long periods of time in a single location.

 Elistair Orion 2 tethered UAS flight test

 In addition to a low commitment of human resources, tethered drone systems have a minimal logistics footprint.
-Drones and ground control modules are small enough to fit into hardened mission cases.
-These units are lightweight and compactable, with swappable arms and legs, making it easy to transport them, even in small vehicles.
-Two cases and a portable generator are all that are required.
+These units are light and easy to pack.
+They have swappable arms and legs, which makes them easy to transport, even in small vehicles.

 A final advantage is the cost of these systems.
-Whereas captive aerostats can cost millions of dollars, tethered drone systems cost tens of thousands.
+Whereas a captive aerostat can cost millions of dollars, tethered drone systems cost tens of thousands.
 The relatively low cost allows the technology to be within reach of most governments, militaries, and security forces.

 Tethered drones can remain airborne for 24 hours.
 This is a substantial amount of time to collect information and conduct surveillance operations.
 Aerostats can remain airborne for several days allowing for even greater periods of uninterrupted ISR.